-(iii) function under the general direction of the established systems of care team and the current treatment
+(iii) function under the general direction of the established systems of care team and the current treatment plan.

-(B) These services must be prior authorized by OHCA (or its designated agent).
+(B)These services must be prior authorized by OHCA (or its designated agent).
 The Behavioral Health Aide cannot bill for more than one individual during the same time period.

 (20) Family Support and Training.
-Family Support and Training benefit the SoonerCare designed to eliqible child is experiencing a serious emotional disturbance who is in an ODMHSAS contracted systems of care community based treatment program and who without these services would require psychiatric hospitalization.
+Family Support and Training benefit the SoonerCare eliqible is designed to child experiencing a serious emotional disturbance who that is in an ODMHSAS contracted systems of care community based treatment program, are diagnosed with a pervasive developmental disorder, or are under OKDHS or OJA custody residing within a RBMS Level of care and who without these services would require psychiatric hospitalization.
 This service provides the training and support necessary to ensure engagement and active participation of the family in the treatment planning process and with the ongoing implementation and reinforcement of skills learned throughout the treatment process.
 Child Training is provided to family members to increase their ability to provide a safe and supportive environment in the home and community for the child.

-This involves assisting the family in the acquisition of knowledge and skills necessary to understand and address the specific needs of the child in relation to their mental illness and treatment; development and enhancement of the families specific problem-solving skills, coping mechanisms, and symptom/behavior for the child's strategies management; assisting the family in understanding various requirements, such as the crisis plan and plan of care process; training on the child's medications or diagnoses; interpreting choice offered by service providers; and assisting with understanding policies, procedures and regulations that impact the child with mental illness while living in the community.
+This involves assisting the family in the acquisition of knowledge and skills necessary to understand and address the specific needs of the child in relation to their mental illness and treatment; development and enhancement of the families specific problem-solving skills, coping mechanisms, and strategies for the child's symptom/behavior management; assisting the family in understanding various requirements, such as the crisis plan and plan of care process; training on the child's medications or diagnoses; interpreting choice offered by service providers; and assisting with understanding policies, procedures and regulations that impact the child with mental illness while living in the community.
 Parent Support ensures the engagement and active participation of the family in the treatment planning process and guides families toward taking a proactive role in their child's treatment.
-Parent Training is assisting the family with the acquisition of the skills and knowledge necessary to facilitate an awareness of their child's needs and the development and enhancement of the family's specific problem-solving skills, coping mechanisms, and for strategies the child's symptom/behavior management.
+Parent Training is assisting the family with the acquisition of the skills and knowledge necessary to facilitate an awareness of their child's needs and the development and enhancement of the family's problem-solving skills, specific coping mechanisms, and strategies for the child's symptom/behavior management.
 Services are goal directed as identified in the child's individualized plan of care and provided under the direction of a child and family treatment team and are intended to support the family with maintaining the child in the home and community.
 For the purposes of this service, "family" is defined as the persons who live with or provide care to a person served and may include a parent, spouse, children, relatives, foster family, or in-laws.
 "Family" does not include individuals who are employed to care for the member.